 Asbestos is the name of a group of minerals that are made up of bundles of tiny fibers composed of hydrated magnesium silicates.
 It is mined from the ground.
 Asbestos has been widely used in building and manufacturing industries because it is not affected by heat or chemicals.
 Asbestosis is a lung condition caused by breathing in asbestos fibers.
 Usually, when particles in the air are breathed in, they are filtered out by the nose or the upper airways of the lungs.
 But asbestos particles are very thin and light, and sometimes are not filtered out before they reach the lungs.
 After years of exposure, asbestos can damage lung tissue and is responsible for causing several serious diseases, including cancer.
 Mesothelioma is a specific type of cancer that is caused by inhaling asbestos particles.

 Chronic Obstructive Pulmonary Disease

-Chronic obstructive pulmonary disease (COPD) is a long-term lung disease.
+Chronic obstructive pulmonary disease (COPD) is a lung disease that gets worse over time.
 COPD makes it difficult to move air in and out of the lungs.
 It will make breathing difficult.
-COPD includes: The changes to lung tissue differ with the two diseases.
-However, they often occur together.
+COPD includes: These diseases often occur together.
 The causes and treatment of each condition are similar.

 Atelectasis is a collapse of the air sacs in the lungs called alveoli.
 It may occur in a portion of the lung, or in the entire lung.
 Normally, oxygen enters the body through the lungs and is exchanged with carbon dioxide in the alveoli.
 The lungs expand and contract to create the exchange of these gases.
 Atelectasis is not a disease, but a condition or sign that results from disease or abnormalities in the lungs.